dotnet/docs-maui/docs/fundamentals/accessibility.md

 <!-- Todo: is this right?
 ### WebView

-The native WebView control on each platform is responsible for determining which elements of its content are accessible, and each WebView control should report its HTML content as accessibility elements.
+The WebView control on each platform is responsible for determining which elements of its content are accessible, and each WebView control should report its HTML content as accessibility elements.

 Alternatively, if the content in your `WebView` is simple, you could provide a description of the content for the `WebView` with the `SemanticProperties.Description` and `SemanticProperties.Hint` attached properties.